Updated: December 2020

-- Any mention of my company or indication that they wanted to work specifically for this kind of company.
+- Mention of my company name or indication that they wanted to work specifically for this kind of company

-- Any mention of the relevant skills and a powerful example of their biggest win relevant to the role
+- Mention of any relevant skills and a powerful example of their biggest win relevant to the role

-- Any indication that they had taken extra time to better understand my business problem (aka the reason for the intern opening)
+- Indicators that the applicant had taken extra time to better understand my business problem (aka the reason for the job opening)

-- Any indication that they had the solution I needed or the willingness to work on one
+- Indicators that the candidate had the solution I needed or the willingness to work on one

-What I learned from my intern hiring experience was simple: It requires very little to stand out on your intern application via indeed.com but it does require more than just hitting “send.”
+What I learned from my intern hiring experience was simple: It requires very little to stand out on your intern application.
+However it does require more than just hitting “send.”
 Take the time to make your application relevant and the work will pay off!